CephalonWiki/cephalon-wiki/README.md

 1.  **Reddit Block**:  Via the Python Reddit API, retrieves and posts comments on /r/Warframe.
 	* **RedditBot**:  A generic reddit comment bot.
 It can be used by creating a child class and overridding the should_respond(comment) and response(comment) methods.
 	* **RedditBotCephalonWiki**:  Child class of RedditBot.
-Reddit comments are passed to the Text Layer to obtain the requested article names, and the article names are passed to the Wiki Layer to obtain article information.
+Reddit comments are passed to the Text Block to obtain the requested article names, and the article names are passed to the Wiki Block to obtain article information.

 2.  **Text Block**:  Text processing for reddit comments.
 	* **tagParser**:  Cleans reddit comments (eg. removes quoted text) and finds tags/requested article names based on given delimiters.